CLUB INSTITUTES NEW DISCOUNTED DUES STRUCTURE

 5.05 Ratification ‐ Immediately after the conclusion of an applicant’s New Member Introduction, the applicant is escorted from the Monthly Assembly Meeting area by the Sergeant at Arms or other designated Assembly representative.
 The Assembly then discusses the applicant’s application and votes on whether or not to grant membership.
 If approval is granted, the applicant is escorted back into the meeting room, membership is conferred, and the new member is presented his name badge.
 In the event that an applicant’s membership is not approved, the application fee shall be returned to the applicant.
 Applicants who are denied membership may reapply for membership after ninety days.
 Application for membership is an agreement to support the Bylaws of the Assembly.

-THURSDAY FEBRUARY 18
+MEETING THURSDAY MARCH 18

 Join Zoom Meeting